 Averted in Beyond Castle Wolfenstein.
 If the guards see you with a weapon out, they start shooting.
 In Beyond, you can sneak up behind them with a knife and stab them; if the other guards see the corpse before you drag it out of sight, they'll head for the alarm and set it off.
 They'll also ask you for a pass periodically.

-Guards in GoldenEye must be blind and extremely nearsighted, because a patrolling guard will not bother to investigate the sound of gunfire even if you are using the loudest weaponry and they don't seem to notice you until you're almost right in front of you.
+Guards in GoldenEye must be extremely nearsighted, because a patrolling guard will not notice you until you're almost right in front of them.
 You can also shoot their hats off their heads without getting a response.
 Likewise, you can unload on the helmeted ones and they won't notice all the metallic clanking noises happening right at their head, nor feel the force of the gunshots.
+They also suffer from a genetic weakness which means that they can't see through glass or over waist-high railings.

 You can shoot someone in the face with a tranquilizing arrow (which usually takes two or three hits to knock them out) from a small pistol crossbow, and they will, if you're not in plain sight in front of them, briefly run around waving their arms... then go back to whatever they were doing.
 They can walk to the source of a noise, look straight at one of their colleagues' body lying dead on the floor and promptly declare it was "probably just a cat".